SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

   The first save will always occcur, and the second will only occur when an event is detected.
 For discontinuous changes like a modification to `u` to be handled correctly (without error), one should set `save_positions=(true,true)`.

+Additionally, keyword arguments for `abstol` and `reltol` can be used to specify a tolerance from zero for the rootfinder: if the starting condition is less than the tolerance from zero, then no root will be detected.
+This is to stop repeat events happening just after a previously rootfound event.
+The default has `abstol=0` and `reltol=1e-10`.

 The callback type is then sent to the solver (or the integrator) via the `callback` keyword argument: